2023 Budget: Minority vows to reject anything inimical to Ghanaians

 The Minority in Parliament has assured Ghanaians of their resolve to reject anything that will be inimical to their interest in the 2023 budget.

-The Minority’s resolve came to the fore at an engagement with the press today, Wednesday, December 7, in parliament.
+The Minority’s resolve came to the fore at an engagement with the press, Wednesday, December 7, in parliament.

 According to the Minority, today’s engagement was to clarify the various stages the budget went through before it was approved, following public uproar about its adoption and approval on Tuesday.